 Learn more about Norbil’s conservation story here

 In 2017, Green Tours along with other institutions, published Jeremy Flanagan’s book “The Northern Peru Birding Routes”.
 This year, thanks to the support of Wilson Diaz and Carlos Calle, we are working on preparing a new, fresh, and completely different edition of the book, with more photographs, maps, and more places to go birding.
-Subscribe to our blog to keep updated.
+Check out our blog to stay updated.